ericnondahl/resumable.js/README.md

 * If this request returns a `200` HTTP code, the chunks is assumed to have been completed.
 * If the request returns anything else, the chunk will be uploaded in the standard fashion.
+*

+For faster resumes, the server can send back the next missing chunk ID in the content of the GET request.
+This will allow the file to quickly resume uploading at that chunk.
+Otherwise, resumable will send a GET test request for every chunk.

 ## Full documentation